 - Annual personal development plans (PDP)

 - 1 Multi Source Feedback (MSF)

 - 1 Patient survey

 - 10 Significant Event Analysis

 Keep a log of your learning in your portfolio including education covered in practice meetings; reading, courses attended and details of work you do implement new protocols or systems of care eg. setting up a new system to ensure appropriate monitoring of red/amber/green drugs.

 As a practice keep a record of complaints and actions taken, and practice educational and clinical meetings

 Keep a record of any Significant Event Analysis you are involved in.

 Annual Appraisers Conference - The Deanery runs an annual appraisal conference for appraisers and appraisal administrators.
-The next conference will be Spring 2014.
-Please check the Courses tab for further information or contact Natasha Billington.
+To obtain more information contact Claire Hopkins.